-Perryfields Junior School Special Educational Needs and Disabilities (SEND) Information Report SENCO Sophie Cole (01245) 250781 At Perryfields, we foster an inclusive approach to education by ensuring that all pupils with SEND have access to a broad and balanced curriculum.
-There is a shared expectation that all pupils, regardless of their specific needs, will receive high quality teaching through the Perryfield pedagogy - which encompasses a mastery approach.
+Perryfields Junior School Special Educational Needs and Disabilities (SEND) Information Report SENCO Sophie Cole (01245) 250781

+At Perryfields, we foster an inclusive approach to education by ensuring that all pupils with SEND have access to a broad and balanced curriculum.
+There is a shared expectation that all pupils, regardless of their specific needs, will receive high quality teaching through the Perryfields Pedagogy - which encompasses a mastery approach.
 This will enable them to fulfil their potential and leave them well prepared for the next stage of their education and beyond.

 What kind of special educational provision is made at Perryfields Junior School?

-Learning Difficulties and Disabilities The delivery of the provision for children with learning difficulties can take place in the normal classroom setting and is the responsibility of the Class Teacher.
-Through 'Quality First Teaching', children's needs are assessed, planned, implemented and reviewed.
+Learning Difficulties and Disabilities

+The delivery of the provision for children with learning difficulties usually takes place in the normal classroom setting and is the responsibility of the Class Teacher.
+Through 'High Quality Teaching', children's needs are continuously assessed, planned, implemented and reviewed.
 Teacher planning includes a graduated approach for children with SEND.

-Within in each class children are ability grouped for English, Maths and other subjects as applicable.
-Learning Support Assistants (LSAs) and/or HigherLevel Teaching Assistants (HLTAs) are deployed to support all children as directed by the teacher.
-LSA's are also used to support children with special needs in a small group or 1:1.
-Children who are finding some aspects of learning difficult despite high level adapted learning may be supported in a small group, or on a 1:1 basis, usually within the classroom, or withdrawn for short periods of time to work towards achieving specific objectives.
-Intervention groups may run for small numbers of children who need additional support both those on the SEND register and those requiring additional support to meet their potential.
-Depending on the nature of the child's difficulties, he or she may also be withdrawn from lessons for short periods of intensive specialised teaching.
-This will usually happen when: A child has an Education, Health and Care Plan (EHCP) or has been identified as having needs at the 'additional' level and needs time to work towards their specific targets.
-A child is following a short-term evidence-based intervention programme due to identification of a need to accelerate learning or target key skills.
+In the morning, pupils are grouped into sets for English and mathematics based on their individual learning paces.
+This grouping system is designed to ensure that students are placed in groups that reflect their current level of proficiency, allowing for instruction that is specifically tailored to meet their needs and abilities.
+Learning Support Assistants (LSAs) and/or Higher-Level Teaching Assistants (HLTAs) are deployed to provide support to all students as directed by the class teacher.
+Additionally, LSAs may work with children who have special educational needs in either small groups or on a 1:1 basis.

+Children who are unable to access learning despite significant adaptations will be placed on a personalised curriculum, delivered on a 1:1 basis by experienced Learning Support Assistants (LSAs).
+The school will collaborate closely with relevant professionals to ensure that the needs of each student on a personalised curriculum are effectively met.
+Whenever possible, pupils will be supported within the classroom setting to minimise disruption and help them develop positive relationships with their peers.

+Various intervention groups run across the school for small numbers of children who need additional support both those on the SEND register and those requiring additional support to meet their potential.

-Additional LSA's are deployed to specifically work with the very few children with EHCPs or statements, under the direction of the SENCO and class teacher.
+Additional LSAs are deployed to specifically work with the very few children with EHCPs, under the direction of the SENCO and class teacher.